Launching a recurring auto-debit feature

 Q: What are the favourable scenarios for triggering e-Nach links (assuming the company is live on Nach)?

 - A loan should be present in the allocation month when we are triggering the link

 - A loan should not have an ‘Active’ or a ‘Bank approval pending’ status for Nach, already

 Billzy eMandate for higher efficiencies

 Customers can set up recurring payments for their outstanding loan amount EMIs as well as other utility bills, on their accounts using Billzy.
-By subscribing to eNACH, customers can schedule their payments through a simple online process at the start of the policy period.
+By subscribing to eNach, customers can schedule their payments through a simple online process at the start of the policy period.
 This will eliminate the need to manually track and make individual payments for multiple dues.
-It enables lenders to avoid sending multiple reminders, resulting in improved collection rates, reduced collection time, and improved efficiencies.
+Lenders will get away from sending multiple reminders and will witness improved collections rates, reduced time to collect, and improved efficiencies.